Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 In particular, only $\nu\in\O(L)_{\{\Delta\}}$ of order~$2$ that do not exhibit order doubling on $V_L$ contribute to type~III.
 By \cite{HM22} (see also \cite{EMS20a}) we can enumerate automorphisms of $V_L$: \begin{prop} The conjugacy classes of standard lifts $\hat\nu$ in $\Aut(V_L)$ of order~2 descending from $\Aut(V)$ are in bijection with the conjugacy classes of order~2 in $\Out(V)\leq\O(L)_{\{\Delta\}}$ that do not exhibit order doubling on $V_L$. \end{prop}

 As a word of caution, we point out that a given automorphism $\hat\nu$ of $V_L$ can have several non-conjugate extensions to an automorphism $g$ of $V$.
-Moreover, the extension could have order larger than~$2$, and the type of the extension could be non-zero, depending on the value of the conformal weight $\rho(V(g))$.
-In other words, a given automorphism $\hat\nu$ of $V_L$ could have zero, one or several extensions to an automorphism $g$ of $V$ admitting a $\Z_2$-orbifold construction.
+Moreover, the extension could have order larger than~$2$, and the type of the extension could be non-zero, depending on the value of the $L_0$-weights of $V(g)$ modulo~$1$.
+In other words, a given automorphism $\hat\nu$ of $V_L$ could have no, one or several extensions to an automorphism $g$ of $V$ admitting a $\Z_2$-orbifold construction.